ember-learn/ember-blog/content/the-ember-times-issue-175.md

 Be kind,

-Isaac Lee, Amy Lam, Chris Ng, Jared Galanis the crowd and the Learning Team
+Isaac Lee, Amy Lam, Chris Ng, Jared Galanis, and the Learning Team